-- practice setting organizational chart. - pharmacy organizational chart. - list of organization's committees and identification of pharmacy involvement. - strategic planning documents for the entire health care delivery system that pertains to the design and delivery of patient care services. - pharmacy strategic planning documents. - minutes of Pharmacy and Therapeutics Committee meetings. - Examples of protocols involving therapeutic interchange, medication dosing, disease management, and other medication policy implementation documents. - quality dashboard report. - survey report of The Joint Commission or other accrediting organization. - Discussion with pharmacy leaders about their role in the planning of patient care services.

-2.1.d The scope of pharmacy services is documented and is based upon the mission of the pharmacy department and an assessment of needs of the patients served by the hospital.
+- practice setting organizational chart. - pharmacy organizational chart. - list of organization's committees and identification of pharmacy involvement. - strategic planning documents for the entire health care delivery system that pertains to the design and delivery of patient care services. - pharmacy strategic planning documents. - minutes of Pharmacy and Therapeutics Committee meetings. - quality dashboard report. - survey report of The Joint Commission or other accrediting organization. - Discussion with pharmacy leaders about their role in the planning of patient care services. - 2.1.d.
+The scope of pharmacy services is documented and is based upon the mission of the pharmacy department and an assessment of needs of the patients served by the hospital.
 These may include but are not limited to hours of service, types of pharmacy services provided, such as clinical pharmacy programs, formulary management programs, medication reconciliation, IV admixture, unit dose drug distribution service, pharmacokinetic service, and others.

-- An assessment of the pharmacy functions needed to provide care to all patients served by the practice site (as defined by respective national standards for pharmaceutical services) has been conducted. - This includes inpatient services, outpatient clinics, satellite clinics/facilities, procedures areas, perioperative services areas, and the emergency department. - The assessment results in the development of the scope of the pharmacy's services. - The assessment is conducted within the context of the whole of the health care delivery system, and the scope identified directly reflects that context.
+An assessment of the pharmacy functions needed to provide care to all patients served by the practice site (as defined by respective national standards for pharmaceutical services) has been conducted.
+This includes inpatient services, outpatient clinics, satellite clinics/facilities, procedures areas, perioperative services areas, and the emergency department.

+The assessment results in the development of the scope of the pharmacy's services.

+The assessment is conducted within the context of the whole of the health care delivery system, and the scope identified directly reflects that context.

-- documented mission statement. - scope of services description applicable to the practice area. - assessment process and results, if available (e.g., gap analysis) or discussion to determine assessment process and results, including clinical and operational services. - services grid for ambulatory and acute care. - strategic plan. - survey report of The Joint Commission or other accrediting organization. - written pharmacy policies and procedures. - 2.1.e Clinical pharmacy services are provided by pharmacy department employees for all areas of the hospital, including diagnostic and treatment areas, (and clinics, if applicable).
-Policies and procedures are used to manage employees who provide clinical pharmacy services who are not members of the pharmacy department, if applicable, but are contracted to provide clinical pharmacy services.
+- documented mission statement. - scope of services description applicable to the practice area. - assessment process and results, if available (e.g., gap analysis) or discussion to determine assessment process and results, including clinical and operational services. - services grid for ambulatory and acute care.

+- strategic plan. - survey report of The Joint Commission or other accrediting organization. - written pharmacy policies and procedures. - 2.1.e.
+Clinical pharmacy services are provided by pharmacy department employees for all areas of the hospital, including diagnostic and treatment areas, (and clinics, if applicable).
+Policies and procedures are used to manage employees who provide clinical pharmacy services who are not members of the pharmacy department, if applicable.